top of page

 Born and raised in South Seattle she grew up riding the city bus, attending school and dreaming about art and design.

 She has worked in banking, US-European policy, and owned several businesses.
-After realizing making art was her real vocation, she has worked in monotype, collograph, encaustic and oil painting and elementary art education.
+After realizing making art was a viable vocation, she has worked in monotype, collograph, encaustic and oil painting and elementary art education.

 University of Washington, BA